 My preference, however, is renting an apartment, especially for a longer stay.
-My most recent accommodation has been a huge success.
+This accommodation back in 2018** was a huge success.

 It is a spacious pied-à-terre and that is saying something because apartments in Paris are notoriously small, in the 17th arrondissement, which is located on the Right Bank in the northwestern part of Paris, also known as Plateau Monceau.

 It’s a neighbourhood often overlooked because of its lack of big tourist attractions, which of course is why I like it.
 No crowds and no tourists!

 Primarily a residential area, I just loved that right around the corner and down the tree-lined streets of the four to seven-storey buildings, there are a variety of stylish cafés, and bistros buzzing with real French people.
 And mere steps away, I can also pick up my morning croissant and baguette still warm from the oven at the local bakery!

 This lodging was built in 1879 in the Haussmann style that swept Paris in that era.
 Baron Haussmann was an architect and a french political figure who drastically renovated Paris.
 The apartment has two large bedrooms and a living room with oak chevron parquet flooring, 12-foot ceilings, a marble fireplace, traditional plaster crown mouldings, floor-to-ceiling windows, and even a small balcony overlooking the leafy neighbourhood.